feloy/aoap/README.md

 - with `kubectl apply`
 - with the `client-go` library.

-The Pod created is ready for production ... it you are not very fussy.
+The Pod created is ready for production ... if you are not very fussy.
 Otherwise, the Pod offers a long list of parameters to make it more production-ready.
 We will examine in this document all these parameters.

 ## Pod specs